invertase/notifee/packages/documentation/docs/react-native/docs/android/foreground-service.md

 ## Handling interactions

 Much like other notifications, we can subscribe to [events](/react-native/docs/events) when the user interacts with the Foreground Service notification.
-The service task runs in it's own context, allowing us to subscribe to events within itself.
+The service task runs in its own context, allowing us to subscribe to events within itself.

 For example, to stop the foreground service when a user presses an action, we can subscribe to the event inside of the
 task: